TestProjects-Sigma/music_indexer/README.md

 - **Backup Creation Fails**: 🆕 Ensure you have write permissions to the backup destination and sufficient disk space.
 - **Restore Operation Fails**: 🆕 Verify backup integrity first, ensure the application has write permissions to database location.
 - **Theme Not Applying**: If the theme doesn't change immediately, try saving settings and restarting the application.
+- **Slow Search Performance**: 🆕 Large collections benefit from the optimized search system.
+Ensure you're using the latest version with pre-filtering enabled.

 ### Performance Tips

 - **Large Collections**: Use fast indexing mode for initial setup, then re-index with full metadata when needed
-- **Large Playlists**: Auto-selection handles hundreds of entries efficiently, but very large playlists (1000+ entries) may take a few seconds
+- **Large Playlists**: The optimized search system handles thousands of entries efficiently
 - **Network Storage**: Local storage performs better than network-attached storage for bulk operations
 - **Regular Backups**: 🆕 Create backups regularly - they're much faster than re-indexing large collections
 - **Incremental Indexing**: 🆕 Subsequent indexing runs are much faster as they only process new/changed files
 - **Missing Track Workflow**: 🆕 Use export missing tracks feature to systematically improve playlist completion rates
 - **Batch Processing**: 🆕 Process multiple playlists, export missing tracks from each, then hunt for all missing music at once
+- **Search Optimization**: 🆕 The system automatically uses optimized search algorithms for collections larger than 5,000 files

 ### Data Protection